KFL2155/Google-Certification-Case-Study/README.md

 SELECT COUNT (DISTINCT Id) as UniqueId
  FROM `coral-burner-397615.Wellness.RealWeight`

-This stood out as beingf very low sample size to me, but I was still interested to I created a line chart for it to track weight over time.
+This stood out as being a very low sample size to me, but I was still interested so I created a line chart for it to track weight over time.
+See "SHARE" Tab for visualization.

 Next I wanted to track meaningful activity minutes, which I perceived as VeryActiveMinutes + FairlyActiveMinutes.
 In the 'Activty' speadsheet, I created a formula in SQL to combine these minutes to get the sum of active minutes.
 SQL code below: